greyltc/put-arch-onto-disk/README.md

 # put-arch-onto-disk

 This repo contains a script which creates a ready-to-use Arch Linux installation.
+I can be used to install to a USB thumb drive, or to a permanently installed SSD or HDD or whatever.

 ### Features
  - Installations are bootable on both BIOS and UEFI systems